raspberrypilearning/networking-lessons/lesson-2/worksheet.md

 - Make the LED flash more quickly.
 - Make the LED flash for a random length of time.
 - Comment your code to explain what each section does.

-# Cleanup

-If the teacher asks you to, change the network configuration back to a dynamic IP address as shown in the "Clean up" section of [guide](lesson-1/rpi-static-ip-address.md).
+- If the teacher asks you to, change the network configuration back to a dynamic IP address as shown in the "Clean up" section of the Static IP address guide from lesson 1.